SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 related:
   - bench-master
   - management-structures
+  - checked-by-xxx
 redirects:
   - streamline-approvals
   - streamlining-approvals
 ---

 In small companies, a single key stakeholder often approves everything, ensuring alignment with the organizational vision and strategy.
-However, as the company grows, this can lead to bottlenecks.
-One approach that addresses this is to create an employee responsibility, which lists the people responsible for a specific approval.
-This list ensures a clearly communicated system for [cross-authorization](/purchase-please/#cross-authorization).
+However, as the company grows, this can lead to bottlenecks - or "approval hell".
+One approach that addresses this is to have multiple people responsible for a specific approval.
+This ensures a clearly communicated system for [cross-authorization](/purchase-please/#cross-authorization).

 <!--endintro-->